Shivam123Tripathi/INFOSYS-_INTERNSHIP-OIL_SPILL_DETECTION-/README.md

 - Develop an automated system for oil spill detection from satellite images.
 - Use deep learning-based *semantic segmentation* (U-Net) to highlight spill regions.
-- Build an interactive *Streamlit web app* for real-time oil spill detection.
+- Build an interactive *Streamlit web app* for real time oil spill detection.
 - Visualize and analyze detection results with adjustable sensitivity.

 ---